MJ Melendez Player Props: Royals vs. Blue Jays

 - Blue Jays pitchers combined to allow 180 total home runs last year (1.1 per game).
 That ranked 20th in baseball.

-- Berrios will make his first start of the season for the Blue Jays.
+- Kikuchi gets the call to start for the Blue Jays, his first this season.

-- The 28-year-old righty started and threw six innings when he last appeared Monday, Oct.
-3 against the Baltimore Orioles.
+- The 31-year-old left-hander came out of the bullpen and threw 1 2/3 scoreless innings in his last appearance on Wednesday, Oct.
+5 against the Baltimore Orioles.

+- In his 32 appearances last season he finished with a 5.19 ERA and a 1.5 WHIP, putting together a 6-7 record.

 © 2023 Data Skrive.
 All rights reserved.